A. Name. The official name of this committee shall be the "Kansas Bird Records Committee" and is hereafter referred to as the "Committee."

 B. Qualifications.
 Committee members should possess expertise in identification of Kansas birds, knowledge of Kansas bird distribution, and familiarity with birders and localities in Kansas.
 Committee members shall be members of KOS.

 1. Election and Term of Office.
 The Chairperson must be a regular voting member of the Committee.
-The Chairperson shall be elected for a term of three years by a vote of the members of the Committee, at the annual winter meeting of the KBRC.
+The Chairperson shall be elected for a term to serve until the end of their current committee term, no more than four years, by a vote of the members of the Committee, at the annual winter meeting of the KBRC.
+If the chairperson is elected to a second term, as a Committee member, there shall be another vote for chairperson.
 The candidate receiving the largest number of votes shall be elected; a tie shall be decided by an additional ballot listing only those persons tied.
-The Chairperson takes office at the beginning of the annual spring field trip of the KOS.
+The Chairperson takes office at the beginning of the annual KOS spring meeting.
 The position has the same restrictions on terms served as does that of a regular member.

 a.
 Call and preside at Committee meetings.